juliano1408/juliano1408/README.md

 ### Hi there, I'm Juliano Nascimento 👋

-## I'm a Husband, Father, Developer aprendi, and a Student!!
+## I'm a Husband, Father, Developer, and a Student!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators